Splunk

 If the correct ports are not open, your TCP processer can become overloaded and crash, which can crash your Splunk indexer and Exchange Data.

-If you want to send firewall logs from one application, and IDS logs from another application, a Splunk admin must write a stanza for each of these applications and specify that each log stream goes to an individual port.
-For organizations that want to send multiple application logs to InsightIDR, this method can become arduous.
+If you want to send firewall logs from one application and IDS logs from another application, a Splunk admin must write a stanza for each of these applications and specify that each log stream goes to an individual port.
+For organizations that want to send multiple application logs to InsightIDR, this method can become inefficient.

-If you are a Splunk admin, you can configure Splunk to send data using TCP.
+If you're a Splunk admin, you can configure Splunk to send data using TCP.
 Using syslog may cause Splunk to fail during data collection, but if you need to use syslog, follow these instructions: https://docs.splunk.com/Documentation/Splunk/7.2.4/Forwarding/Forwarddatatothird-partysystemsd#Syslog_data

 For additional information on using the Splunk btool to complete this configuration, see this Splunk forum post: https://answers.splunk.com/answers/729325/has-anyone-been-able-to-integrate-splunk-with-insi.html?childToView=729951#answer-729951